chiselstrike/chiselstrike/docusaurus/docs/advanced.md

 Our logs will show:

 ```
 unsafe to replace type: BlogPost.
-Reason: Trying to add a new field (newField) without a default value.
-Consider adding a default value to make the types compatible
+Reason: Trying to add a new non-optional field (newField) without a default value.
+Consider adding a default value or making it optional to make the types compatible
 ```

 It is possible, however, to add: